William Dudley Pelley

-William Dudley Pelley (March 12, 1890 – June 30, 1965) was an American fascist leader, occultist, spiritualist and writer.
+William Dudley Pelley (March 12, 1890 – June 30, 1965) was an American fascist activist, journalist, writer, and occultist.
+He was noted for his support of Nazi Germany dictator Adolf Hitler during the Great Depression and Second World War.

-Pelley came to prominence as a writer, winning two O. Henry Awards and penning screenplays for Hollywood films.
-His 1929 essay "Seven Minutes in Eternity" marked a turning point in his career, published in The American Magazine as a popular example of what would later be called a near-death experience.
-His antisemitism led him to found the Silver Legion of America in 1933, a fascist paramilitary league.
-He ran for president of the United States in 1936 as the candidate for the Christian Party.
+Pelley initially gained prominence as a writer, winning two O. Henry Awards and penning screenplays for Hollywood films.
+His 1929 essay "Seven Minutes in Eternity," published in The American Magazine, was a popular example of what would later be termed a near-death experience and marked a turning point in his career.
+His antisemitism led him to found the Silver Legion of America in 1933, a fascist paramilitary organization.
+He ran for president in 1936 as the candidate of the Christian Party.

+In 1942, the U.S. government prosecuted Pelley for sedition and seditious conspiracy, alleging he conspired to cause insubordination in the military and obstruct recruitment.
+He was found guilty and sentenced to 15 years in federal prison.
+Pelley was released on parole in February 1950 under the condition that he cease his political activities.

-Pelley was sentenced to 15 years in prison for sedition in 1942, and released in 1950.
-Upon his death, The New York Times assessed him as "an agitator without a significant following".
+Upon his death in 1965, The New York Times assessed Pelley as "an agitator without a significant following."

 Early life

-Born in Lynn, Massachusetts, William Dudley Pelley grew up in poverty, the son of William George Apsey Pelley and his wife, Grace (née Goodale).
-His father was initially a Southern Methodist Church minister, and was later a small businessman and shoemaker.
+William Dudley Pelley was born in Lynn, Massachusetts, to William George Apsey Pelley and Grace (née Goodale).
+He grew up in poverty.
+His father was initially a Southern Methodist Church minister, later a small businessman and shoemaker.
+Towards the end of his life, his father also converted to the Jehovah's Witness movement.

 Early career

-Largely self-educated, Pelley became a journalist and gained respect for his writing skills; his articles eventually appeared in national publications such as The Chicago Tribune.
+Largely self-educated, Pelley became a journalist and gained respect for his writing skills.
+His articles eventually appeared in national publications such as the Chicago Tribune.
 Two of his short stories received O. Henry awards: "The Face in the Window" in 1920 and "The Continental Angle" in 1930.
 He was hired by the Methodist Centenary to study Methodist missions around the world.
 He joined the Red Cross in Siberia, where he helped the White Russians during the Russian Civil War.
-His opposition to Communism grew, and he began to subscribe to the conspiracy theory of Jewish Communism.
-Upon returning to the United States in 1920, Pelley wrote novels and short stories in addition to his journalism, and went to Hollywood, where he became a screenwriter, writing the Lon Chaney films The Light in the Dark (1922) and The Shock (1923).
+Pelley's opposition to Communism grew, and he began to subscribe to the conspiracy theory of Jewish Communism.
+Upon returning to the United States in 1920, Pelley wrote novels in addition to his journalism.
+In the 1920s, his short stories frequently appeared in pulp magazines such as Adventure and Short Stories, and mainstream journals such as The American Magazine and The Red Book.
+He went to Hollywood, where he became a screenwriter, writing for the Lon Chaney films The Light in the Dark (1922) and The Shock (1923).
 Pelley became disillusioned with the film industry.
 What he regarded as unfair treatment by Jewish studio executives increased his antisemitic inclinations.
-He moved to New York, and then to Asheville, North Carolina in 1932, and began publishing magazines and essays detailing his new religious system, the "Liberation Doctrine".
+He moved to New York, and then to Asheville, North Carolina, in 1932, and began publishing magazines and essays detailing his new religious system, the "Liberation Doctrine".